JDK-8356043 : Add lint warnings for unnecessary warning suppression

 For lint warnings (which is most of them), suppression is accomplished at a per-declaration level by `@SuppressWarnings` annotations and globally by the `-Xlint:-category` command line flag.

+There are a couple of problems with this mechanism.
 The first problem is that `@SuppressWarnings` and `-Xlint:-category` flags are very blunt instruments.
 In fact, the latter is _maximally_ blunt: it covers the entire compilation.
 The former is still quite blunt, because while affected warnings occur at specific lines of code, the `@SuppressWarnings` annotation always applies to an entire class, method, or variable declaration.

 `@SuppressWarnings` annotations are sometimes added even when they're never actually needed, i.e., proactively as the code is written, because the developer thinks they _might_ be needed and wants to potentially save one compile & debug cycle.
 But the compiler provides the same feedback (i.e., none) whether or not there was actually any warning there, so this type of mistake is rarely caught.

-The second problem is that once a warning is suppressed, the affected code can continue to evolve, but the continued need for the suppression is typically rarely, if ever, reviewed.
+The second problem is that once a warning is suppressed, the affected code can continue to evolve, but in practice the continued need for the suppression is rarely, if ever, reviewed.
 This is due mostly to the "out of sight, out of mind" effect, but also even for a developer diligent enough to track this, doing such a review would require a tedious manual, per-warning audit.
 This also creates an opportunity for false negatives, i.e., more uncaught bugs.

 Perhaps most frustrating, the compiler _by definition_ has all the information needed to detect unnecessary warning suppression, yet there's no way for developers to automatically extract or apply this information.
+If the compiler could detect and report unnecessary warning suppression, developers could ensure their warning suppression is as narrow as it can possibly be.

 Solution